Last updated 9 November 2021

 Some other rights in relation to your privacy

 Relevant to the GDPR, some individuals also have a right, in certain circumstances, to have the information held about them erased.
-You can talk to us further about this using our contact form.
+You can talk to us further about this using our contact page.
 Such individuals can also request that we restrict or suspend the processing of your personal information.
 If you do so, note that we will then be most likely unable to provide the services to you.

 The GDPR also provides that in some circumstances, individuals have a right to data portability, to withdraw their consent at any time, to object to data processing and to object to processing of data for marketing purposes.